lubranoa/CS362-Portfolio-Project/README.md

 <!-- Usage -->
 ## Usage

-This project emphasizes Continuous Integration and testing practices rather than end-user functionality.
-The following highlights key aspects of its implementation.
+Since this project focuses on Continuous Integration and testing practices rather than traditional application functionality, this section highlights the usage of the CI workflow defined in `python-app.yml`, along with the development of test cases in `test.py` and the implementation of the `task.py` function.

 ### GitHub CI Workflow